Gliese832B/ReGt/README.md

 # GT Reverse Engineering Project
-This project is an attempt to recreate one of the first released builds of Growtopia -- growtopia-0-92.apk -- and port it to other platforms, via binary reverse engineering.
+This project is an attempt to recreate one of the first released builds of Growtopia -- growtopia-0-92.apk -- and customizing, via binary reverse engineering.
 ## Setup